 - Physical therapy

 Non-economic damages are the losses that are difficult to attach a monetary value to.
 They may include pain and suffering, loss of companionship, emotional distress, and loss of enjoyment of life.
-A car wreck attorney in South Carolina could help pinpoint the true value of a case to ensure injured individuals are obtaining the full compensation they deserve.
-Reach out to a dedicated lawyer as soon as possible.
+An attorney in South Carolina could help pinpoint the true value of a vehicle wreck case to ensure injured individuals are obtaining the full compensation they deserve.

 How a South Carolina Car Accident Attorney Could Help